victoriafe-sa/victoriafe-sa/README.md

 - 🔭 I’m currently studying on SENAC
 - 🌱 I’m learning HTML, CSS and Java Script
 - 🧑🏿‍💻 Work with Figma and Front-End
-- 🧑🏿‍💻 Ask me about Web Development
+- :calling: Ask me about Web Development
+- :computer: I'm an Undergraduate Student of Systems Analysis and Development

 <h3>Contact</h3>